LabinatorSolutions/stockfish-chess-web-gui/README.md

 - Copy the unzipped folder to the (htdocs) directory then view its path from your web browser.

-## Known Issues

-- There are no known issues.
-We always welcome bug reports and suggestions.
-Special thanks to [@IPetak](https://github.com/IPetak) for dedicating time and fixing the old set of issues.

 ## Basic Suggested Improvements

 - Adding an option to set FEN.